eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 a class.
 (Remember that Ceylon doesn't have constructors!)
-Actually, to be completely fair, they're not really restrictions at all, at least not from one point of view, since you're actually allowed *extra* flexibility in the body of a class that you're not allowed in the body of method or attribute declarations!
+Actually, to be completely fair, they're not really restrictions at all, at least not from one point of view, since you're actually allowed *extra* flexibility in the body of a class that you're not allowed in the body of a function or getter declaration!
 But compared to Java, there's some things you're not allowed to do.

 First, we need to know that the compiler automatically divides the body of